 (Repeats item issued late Tuesday)

-Benchmark palm oil prices have shed almost 3% so far this year to a near four-year low at 1,916 ringgit earlier this month.
-Prices have since risen and closed on Monday at 2,061 ringgit.
+Benchmark palm oil prices have shed nearly 3% so far this year to hit a near four-year low at 1,916 ringgit earlier this month.
+Prices have since pushed higher and closed on Monday at 2,061 ringgit.